Sectional curvature

 In Riemannian geometry, the sectional curvature is one of the ways to describe the curvature of Riemannian manifolds.
 The sectional curvature K(σp) depends on a two-dimensional linear subspace σp of the tangent space at a point p of the manifold.
 It can be defined geometrically as the Gaussian curvature of the surface which has the plane σp as a tangent plane at p, obtained from geodesics which start at p in the directions of σp (in other words, the image of σp under the exponential map at p).
 The sectional curvature is a real-valued function on the 2-Grassmannian bundle over the manifold.

-The sectional curvature determines the curvature tensor completely.
+The sectional curvature determines the Riemann curvature tensor completely.